war/asset-loading/README.md

 	}

 ```
-The [AnimationPlayer - AnimationPlayer::calculateCurrentTranslation](AnimationPlayer.md#AnimationPlayer%3A%3AcalculateCurrentTranslation), [AnimationPlayer - AnimationPlayer::calculateCurrentRotation](AnimationPlayer.md#AnimationPlayer%3A%3AcalculateCurrentRotation) and [AnimationPlayer - AnimationPlayer::calculateCurrentScale](AnimationPlayer.md#AnimationPlayer%3A%3AcalculateCurrentScale) are called to update the animated transforms (if they exist).
-The final transform is obtained by multiplying the animated transform and static transforms together.
+The [AnimationPlayer - AnimationPlayer::calculateCurrentTranslation](https://github.com/war/asset-loading/tree/gltf-asset-loading#animationplayercalculateCurrentTranslation), [AnimationPlayer - AnimationPlayer::calculateCurrentRotation](https://github.com/war/asset-loading/tree/gltf-asset-loading#animationplayercalculateCurrentRotation) and [AnimationPlayer - AnimationPlayer::calculateCurrentScale](https://github.com/war/asset-loading/tree/gltf-asset-loading#animationplayercalculateCurrentScale) are called to update the animated transforms (if they exist).
+The final transform is obtained by multiplying the animated transform and static transform together.

 Next, all subnodes/child `EmptyNode` objects are updated.
 The process follows what was mentioned above for root nodes.
 However, this time any child mesh nodes are updated with the current animated transforms via the `MeshDataStruct` object.